Comprehensive Cancer Center

 We are looking forward to meeting you at our Virtual Grand Round events.
 Join us to learn more and participate in the discussions.

-Presents: Definitive SBRT for prostate cancer as new standard of care: results of PACE A & B trials.
+Presented: Definitive SBRT for prostate cancer as new standard of care: results of PACE A & B trials.

 Professor Nicholas van As was appointed Medical Director of The Royal Marsden NHS Foundation Trust in January 2016.
 He has been a Consultant Clinical Oncologist in the Urology Unit at The Royal Marsden since 2008 and is the hospital’s Clinical Lead for stereotactic body radiotherapy (SBRT) and CyberKnife.
 Nicholas is also a Professor of The Institute of Cancer Research.

 Professor van As was previously Chair of the UK SBRT Consortium and was previously the national clinical lead for NHS England’s Commissioning through Evaluation Programme for SBRT.
 His main research interests are in stereotactic and image-guided radiotherapy and risk prediction in early prostate cancer, and he has published numerous papers on these subjects and delivered presentations at international meetings.
-He is the Chief Investigator for the PACE trial – an international, randomised controlled trial comparing SBRT to image-guided radiotherapy (IGRT) and surgery for treating prostate cancer.
+He is the Chief Investigator for the PACE trial – an international, randomised controlled trial comparing SBRT to image-guided radiotherapy (IGRT) and surgery for treating prostate cancer. conferences.
+He is active in many educational activities, both at national and international level.Dr.
+Ricardi is member of numerous national and international scientific societies.

 Dr. Ricardi is currently Full Professor and Chairman of Radiation Oncology at University of Turin, Italy.
 Dr. Ricardi is currently Dean of School of Medicine at University of Turin.
 He is also serving as Chair of the Department of Oncology at Health and Science Academic Hospital in Turin.
 Dr. Ricardi’s main areas of clinical and scientific interest include lymphoma, lung cancer, CNS tumors.
 He is also an expert in the development of cutting edge technologies in Radiation Oncology.
 Dr. Ricardi has authored more than 400 full research papers, and participated as invited speaker in a number of national and international